Ma3xl3/Contao-EasyFavicon/README.md

 Contao-EasyFavicon
 ==============================

-This extension allows you to add easily a favicon and apple touch icon for your website.
+This extension allows you easily to add a favicon and apple touch icon to your website.

-Png, jpeg and gif files will be automatically converted into a ico file.
+Png, jpeg and gif files will automatically be converted into a ico file.
 The following sizes are available in the ico file: 16x16, 24x24, 32x32, 48x48.
 If you choose an animated gif the first image will be used for the ico converted file.

 You can also choose a traditional ico file.
 It will be included directly.